johto/plpgsql-topological-sort/README.md

-I just needed a quick topological sort in PL/PgSQL, so here it is.
+I needed a topological sort in PL/PgSQL, so here it is.
+This is probably not especially fast, but it's written in pure PL/PgSQL using only hstore.

 Example usage with the graph on the Wikipedia page: